Screening for type 1 diabetes is becoming a reality – here’s what you need to know

-For many people with type 1 diabetes (T1D), the first signs of the condition are the physical symptoms they experience – increased urination, excessive thirst, weight loss.
+For many people with type 1 diabetes (T1D), the first signs of the condition are the physical symptoms they experience – being thirsty, losing weight, or needing to urinate more often.

 But behind these physical signs, chemical markers may have been present in the blood for months, or even years.
 These markers – known as islet autoantibodies – present a unique opportunity to screen for early signs of T1D in the general population.